Be Grateful. Be Happy. Feel Better.

 There is an order in all things.
 Start with the mind :-)

 I was born and raised in Vancouver, BC, attending the University of British Columbia for my undergraduate degree.
 Wanting a change, I went to Toronto for grad school (specifically, the University of Toronto).
-I will be honest: Toronto did not left a favourable impression with me (conversation topic for first meeting?).
-There are many things about that city that don't sync with me, but this isn't the place to rant about that :-)
+I will be honest: Toronto did not leave a favourable impression with me (conversation topic for first meeting?).
+There are many things about that city that don't sync with me.

 More about me?
 I can describe my core beliefs: